-"Labstat LP Agreement" means the amended and restated limited partnership agreement governing Labstat dated effective January 1, 2014.
+"Labstat LP Agreement" means the amended and restated limited partnership agreement governing Labstat dated effective February 28, 2014, as may be amended from time to time.

 "Labstat Preferred Units" mean the preferred partnership units in Labstat.

 "Labstat ULC Loan" means the \$1.25 million loan advanced to Labstat ULC on closing of the contribution to Labstat.